May 17, 2022, by Matthew Lumley

 Applications open on the following dates:

-You can explore all of the modules on offer in our module catalogue.
-Once you are accepted onto a module then you are on the scheme.
+You can explore all of the units on offer in our unit catalogue.

 If you would like to find out more then you can attend one of our information sessions.